-The process is simple whereby a tanker that has collected either septic tank sludge or portable toilet waste discharges it foul sewer.
+The process is simple whereby a tanker that has collected either septic tank sludge or portable toilet waste discharges it foul sewer or it is stored in a sealed tank prior to release to the foul sewer at a controlled rate.

-The tanker is a sealed unit and is coupled via a flexible hose to a coupling that connects to the foul sewer meaning no waste is exposed throughout the transfer process.
+The tanker is a sealed unit and is coupled via a flexible hose to a coupling that connects to the foul sewer or the storage tank meaning no waste liquid is exposed throughout the transfer process.

 The discharge point contains a metal screen that is designed to prevent items that had been dropped into portable toilets such as tools and mobile phones entering the foul sewer.
 This screen is cleared on a daily basis and any solids are collected and placed inside black bags, which are in turn stored within a sealed skip.

 The process is enclosed as opposed to pumping the liquid waste from a tanker to an open manhole to the foul sewer.